smartadserver/smart-gma-mediation-adapter-ios/README.md

 More infos
 ----------
-You can find more informations about the _Smart AdServer iOS SDK_ and the _GADMAdapter_ in the official documentation: http://help.smartadserver.com/en/
+You can find more informations about the _Smart AdServer iOS SDK_ and the _Google Ads Mobile Mediation Adapters_ in the official documentation: http://help.smartadserver.com/en/